rdallet/gie-shiny-installation/Galaxy_proxy.md

 #### 0. Before you begin

 Make sure nothing is running on port 80.
-If there is Apache : `/etc/init.d/apache2 stop`
+If there is Apache, stop it : `/etc/init.d/apache2 stop`

 #### 1. Install nginx as a reverse proxy